 In a large bowl, place the flour, xanthan gum, baking powder and salt, and whisk to combine well.

-Add the chopped and chilled butter, and toss to coat it in the dry ingredients.
+Add the chopped and chilled butter, and use a spoon to toss to coat the flour in the dry ingredients.

-Flatten each chunk of butter between your thumb and forefinger to make flat shards of butter, coated fully in flour.
+Press each chunk of floured butter between your thumb and forefinger to make flat shards of butter, coated fully in flour.

 Create a well in the center of the dry ingredients with the butter shards, add the sour cream, and mix to moisten the dry ingredients with the sour cream.
 The dough should be shaggy and still somewhat crumbly.